-Up to this point in time, I’ve talked about how WMImplant can be useful when attempting to operate on Device Guard protected systems.
-If the entire environment is Device Guard protected, you will still need to solve the problem is getting code execution, but once you have it, WMImplant can help.
+Up to this point in time, I’ve explained in previous talks how WMImplant can be useful when attempting to operate on Device Guard protected systems.
+If the entire environment is Device Guard protected, you will first need to get code execution, but once you have it, WMImplant can help.
 However, I’ve not really talked or documented how WMImplant can also be useful in environments that don’t utilize Device Guard.
 This post aims to cover how WMImplant can help your assessments even if the customer only has a Windows 7 environment.

 The first requirement to using WMImplant is identifying where the account you are using/abusing has local administrative rights.
 Since we are targeting Windows machines which aren’t protected by Device Guard, Constrained Language Mode isn’t going to restrict the PowerShell scripts that are executed on the system.
 In this case, an easy method to identify where your current account has local administrative rights is to use PowerView‘s Find-LocalAdminAccess function.
 Once you run this cmdlet, its output will contain the different systems where you have local admin rights.